flokosiol/kirby-focus/README.md

 ## Work in progress!

-The problem seem to work fine, but I still need to do some more testing.
+The plugin seem to work fine, but I still need to do some more testing.
+If you find any errors, please don't create an issue here on Github.
+Thanks!

 ## Installation